 The Fund has in place a separate bank account arrangement with the County Council.
-Surplus cash is invested by the County Council's Átreasury management team on the sterling money markets, in accordance with the Essex Pension Fund treasury management policy and strategy as agreed by the Essex Pension Fund Investment Steering Committee 24 March 2021.
-This service was provided to the Fund at a cost of £28,000 in 2021/22 (2020/21: £28,000).
+Surplus cash is invested by the County Council's treasury management team on the sterling money markets, in accordance with the Essex Pension Fund treasury management policy and strategy as agreed by the Essex Pension Fund Investment Steering Committee 24 March 2021.
+This service is provided to the Fund at a cost of £28,000 (2020/21: £28,000).